-Table 6.3: A summary of the financial, environmental, and social costs and benefits from the ECFP andLO3A to landowners and communities from MAF (2011b).
+Table 6.3: A summary of the financial, environmental, and social costs and benefits from the ECFP and LO3A to landowners and communities from MAF (2011b).

 Stakeholders Financial Environmental Social Receive grants for land treatment options.
 Landowners Some forests may not be viable to harvest.
-Facilitates Supports more Landowners May receive carbon credits via PFSI or ETS. use. use outcomes.
+Facilitates sustainable land Supports more May receive carbon credits via PFSI or ETS. use. (sustainable) land use outcomes.
 Cannot afforest scrub covered land.
 Communities Incurs some direct costs through the ratepayer for administration of LO3A rules.
 On-site sustainable land use benefits and downstream mitigation of flooding and soil deposition.